Get your month-by-month career action plan straight to your inbox

 You need thick skin to work in Sales.
 It’s a numbers game; the more people you reach out to, the more likely you are to make a deal, but the nature of the role means sometimes people won’t get back to you, some will decline and for others it won’t be the right time.
 You have to be able to handle rejection.

-Equally, sometimes it’s about being patient; although now might not be the right time, a few months later could be the perfect time to re-engage and strike a deal with a client that six months ago wasn’t interested.
+Equally, sometimes it’s about being patient, although now might not be the right time, a few months later could be the perfect time to re-engage and strike a deal with a client that six months ago wasn’t interested.

 Being really organised is essential.
 Not getting back to someone in a timely manner can be the difference between making a sale or not.
 Linked to the above point as well, being able to keep track of all your potential future clients will help you to hit your targets.
+If you're thinking of studying and working in sales at the same time, on an apprenticeship for example, then you'll need to balance your time effectively.

 Researching the company you’re reaching out to will improve your chances of converting the interaction into a sale.
 Being able to talk about what their company does, and how your product could improve that process, will get their buy-in and demonstrate you really know what you’re talking about.